sujith-eag/personal-site/content/docs/bash-linux/linux_os/01_linux_kernel.md

 - **No commercial support**: Organizations might face challenges without guaranteed support.
 - **Lagging behind on features and security**: Sometimes updates and fixes may be slower compared to proprietary systems.

+UNIX systems have the same system calls which are described in the POSIX specification.

+___

+#### Features of UNIX

+Multiuser System:
+Multitasking Sytem:
+Building block Approach : Hundreds of command which perform one simple job.
+Commands can be connected with pipe to manipulate data which are called as filters.
+It is through Pipes UNIX implements the "small is beautiful" philosophy.
+UNIX tools are designed with a requirement that the output of one tool be used as input to another.
+That's why the architecture of UNIX had to make commands that throw out excessive verbiage and clutter the output - which is the reason why UNIX Programs are not interactive.
+If the output of `ls` contained headers or prompted users for a specific information, this output couldn't have been used as useful input to any other commands.

+By interconnecting various tools, there can be a large combination of usages.

 ---

 ### Roles of OS Kernel